AdelElfar97/bostaAssessment/Backend Assessment.md

 # Backend Assessment - Realtime URL monitoring

-a realtime server with nodejs, mongoDB and rabbitMQ allows authenticated users to monitor URLs, and get detailed uptime reports about their availability, average response time, and total uptime/downtime. for the APIs plz go to the postman  file in  the repo
+a realtime server with nodejs,Oauth mongoDB and rabbitMQ allows authenticated users to monitor URLs, and get detailed uptime reports about their availability, average response time, and total uptime/downtime.

+## how to run?
+1-you might need to get Oauth credentials from you gmail and put it in docker-compose.yaml, or use another email provider 2-for the APIs routes and examples, import the postman file to postman
 ## Overview

 - Signup with email verification.